ivaramme/0mq-ventilator/README.md

 Worker: connects to a coordinator and waits for messages.
 Once a message is received publishes an update of status
 ```
 Coordinator -- sends message -->
+                                < cluster of workers, 1 message per worker >
                                  Worker - receives and processes messages
+                                 Worker - receives and processes messages
+                                 Worker - receives and processes messages
+                                < ---------------------------------------- >
-           <-- sends ack     --  (this could be some other message and doesn't have to be right away)
+           <-- each one sends ack  --  (this could be some other message and doesn't have to be right away)
 ```
 ####Instructions: